 Call us for a quotation on 1300 881 911

 Termites live in dark, humid and protected environments which makes them difficult to find.
-Known as silent destroyers, termites will devour their way through wood from the inside and it can be difficult to detect a termite infestation, however there are some tell-tale signs that indicate their presence.
+Known as silent destroyers, termites will devour their way through wood from the inside and it can be difficult to detect a termite infestation, however there are some tell-tale signs that indicate their presence in your premises.

 Here are a few common signs of termites that you might see (or hear) around your home or business premises:

-Sightings of termite swarmers (flying termites) or discarded wings - Typically the first sign of infestation noticed by property owners are the presence of swarmers or alates.
+One of the sign of infestation noticed is swarmers or alates.
 These termites are quick to disappear after they have found their mate but leave behind their discarded wings on windowsills and floors.
-If you spot these wings, stay alert as this is a sure sign that they are around.